 Most babies attain the skill on their own, and there may be no way to teach it.
 However, parents may support and encourage the baby’s physical abilities to ensure they reach milestones, such as sitting, on time.

 - Let your baby sit: Encourage a six-month-old to sit without support for a few minutes each day.
 Sitting without support could strengthen their muscles.
 Place your baby on the floor with their hands in front of their legs.
-It will help them use their arms and legs to balance themselves (5).
+It will help them use their arms and legs to achieve a stable balance (5).
 You may place a few toys around them.
 Your baby will learn to balance the body as they try to grab the toys (6).

 Precautions To Take When Helping Your Baby Sit